torvalds/linux/Documentation/powerpc/transactional_memory.rst

 different ways.

-On POWER9N DD2.01 and below, TM is disabled. ie HWCAP2[PPC_FEATURE2_HTM] is not set.
+On POWER9N DD2.01 and below, TM is disabled. ie HWCAP2[PPC_FEATURE2_HTM] is yest set.

 On POWER9N DD2.1 TM is configured by firmware to always abort a transaction when tm suspend occurs.
 So tsuspend will cause a transaction to be aborted and rolled back.
-Kernel exceptions will also cause the transaction to be aborted and rolled back and the exception will not occur.
+Kernel exceptions will also cause the transaction to be aborted and rolled back and the exception will yest occur.
 If userspace constructs a sigcontext that enables TM suspend, the sigcontext will be rejected by the kernel.
 This mode is advertised to users with HWCAP2[PPC_FEATURE2_HTM_NO_SUSPEND] set.
-HWCAP2[PPC_FEATURE2_HTM] is not set in this mode.
+HWCAP2[PPC_FEATURE2_HTM] is yest set in this mode.

 On POWER9N DD2.2 and above, KVM and POWERVM emulate TM for guests (as described in commit 4bb3c7a0208f), hence TM is enabled for guests